MrBIMC/VintageChroma/README.md

 It has next distinctive features:

     - works on api-7 and up
-    - supports RGB, ARGB, HSV, HSL, CMYK, CMYK255 color modes
+    - supports RGB, ARGB, HSV, HSL, CMYK, CMYK255 color modes (with alpha preview)
     - can indicate current color in either DECIMAL or HEXADECIMAL mode
-    - Can be used in standalone Dialog+Callback mode or as custom preference.
+    - can be used in standalone Dialog+Callback mode or as custom preference.
+    - can select shape for preview color in custom preference
+    - add color as part of summary string

 Screenshots
 --